 The Garfield Backstory

-Garfield ran away from home when he was a teenager to be a sailor – but instead he ended up working as canal boat tow boy.
+Garfield ran away from home when he was a teenager to be a sailor – but instead, he ended up working as a canal boat tow boy.
 After a year, Garfield returned to their log cabin to continue his schooling – eventually overcoming his poor origins with education and hard work.
 He enrolled at Western Reserve Eclectic Institute (later Hiram College) and graduated from Williams College in Massachusetts with honors.

-The teen turned into a multi-faceted hard-working and ambitious man who became a skilled public speaker, a teacher, college president (Hiram College), and Christian minister.
+The teen turned into a multi-faceted hard-working and ambitious man who became a skilled public speaker, a teacher, a college president (Hiram College), and a Christian minister.
 In addition, he studied law independently and was admitted to the Ohio Bar Association in 1860.

 He married fellow Western Reserve student Lucretia Rudolph in 1858; they had seven children – five of whom survived into adulthood.
-In the early years of the their marriage, the Garfields spent little time together because he was in the State Legislature and served in the Union Army during the Civil War.
+In the early years of their marriage, the Garfields spent little time together because he was in the State Legislature and served in the Union Army during the Civil War.

-Lucretia Garfield was the eldest of four children of Zebulon Rudoph, a wealthy carpenter farmer and Aabella Mason Rudolph.
+Lucretia Garfield was the eldest of four children of Zebulon Rudoph, a wealthy carpenter farmer, and Aabella Mason Rudolph.
 She and President Garfield met when they were students at Western Reserve Eclectic Institute.
 (Source: Circa 1870-1880, Brady-Handy Photograph Collection, Library of Congress)

 Garfield joined the 42nd Ohio Volunteer Infantry of the Union Army and served as a lieutenant colonel.
 In November 1861, his brigade drove Confederate forces out of eastern Kentucky at Paintsville and Prestonsburg.